 Most international student graduates are eligible to apply for a Post-Graduation Work Permit (PGWP) allowing you to stay in Canada to work for up to three years.

-As one of Canada’s largest cities, Vancouver hosts a number of world class educational institutions.
-The University of British Columbia consistently places high in global rankings of universities.
+As one of Canada’s largest cities, Vancouver hosts several world-class educational institutions.
+The University of British Columbia consistently places high in the global rankings of universities.
 As well, Simon Fraser University has an exceptional reputation across Canada.

 If you are interested in continuing your education, studying at a BC institution could help you to immigrate permanently.